-Successful bidders must pay by cashier's check, wire transfer or electronic funds transfer, and payment must be received by 5:00 p.m.
-PST, three (3) business days after the sale closes.
-In addition to the purchase price, the documentary stamp tax (\$0.55 per \$500 of the purchase price) is required.
-For Solano County there is an additional tax if the property is in the City of Vallejo, it is \$1.65 per \$500.00 of the purchase price.
+Successful bidders must pay by wire transfer and payment must be received by 5:00 p.m.
+PT, three (3) business days after the sale closes.
+In addition to the purchase price, the documentary stamp tax (\$0.55 per

+\$500 of the purchase price) is required.
 A \$35 processing fee may also be required in addition to the winning bid.
 Only a successful bidder has the opportunity to purchase County assets.
 If the successful bidder defaults, under California State Law, the County cannot resort to the second highest bidder, and will be required to take appropriate legal action against the bidder who defaults.